Dwarka Prasad Mishra: Writings

 His memoirs became controversial as they included a letter from Vallabhbhai Patel to Mishra dated to July 1946 criticising Nehru for "Juvenile Mistakes".
 Congress members questioned the authenticity of the letter as well as Mishra's motives and timing of revelation.

 He was also active in the struggle for Indian independence and went to jail for the cause, for the first time aged 19 in 1920.

+Personal life and death

+Dwarka Prasad Mishra died on 31 May 1988.
+Later media reports noted that certain personal wishes expressed by him prior to his death were reportedly not fulfilled at the time of his cremation.